Miscarriage: Medications

-Immunizations
+Immunisations

-Immunizations have not been found to cause miscarriage.
+Immunisations have not been found to cause miscarriage.
 Live vaccinations, like the MMR vaccine, can theoretically cause damage to the fetus as the live virus can cross the placenta and potentially increase the risk for miscarriage.
 Therefore, the Center for Disease Control (CDC) recommends against pregnant women receiving live vaccinations.
-However, there is no clear evidence that has shown live vaccinations to increase the risk for miscarriage or fetal abnormalities.
+However, there is no clear evidence that has shown live vaccinations increase the risk of miscarriage or fetal abnormalities.

 Some live vaccinations include: MMR, varicella, certain types of the influenza vaccine, and rotavirus.

 Treatments for cancer

-Ionizing radiation levels given to a woman during cancer treatment cause miscarriage.
+Ionising radiation levels given to a woman during cancer treatment cause miscarriage.
 Exposure can also impact fertility.
-The use of chemotherapeutic drugs used to treat childhood cancer increases the risk of future miscarriage.
+The use of chemotherapeutic drugs to treat childhood cancer increases the risk of future miscarriage.

 Pre-existing diseases

-Several pre-existing diseases in pregnancy can potentially increase the risk of miscarriage, including diabetes, polycystic ovary syndrome (PCOS), hypothyroidism, certain infectious diseases, and autoimmune diseases.
+Several pre-existing diseases in pregnancy can potentially increase the risk of miscarriage, including diabetes, endometriosis, polycystic ovary syndrome (PCOS), hypothyroidism, certain infectious diseases, and autoimmune diseases.

+Women with endometriosis report a 76% to 298% increase in miscarriages versus their non-afflicted peers, the range affected by the severity of their disease.
 PCOS may increase the risk of miscarriage.
 Two studies suggested treatment with the drug metformin significantly lowers the rate of miscarriage in women with PCOS, but the quality of these studies has been questioned.
-Metformin treatment in pregnancy has not been shown to be safe.
-In 2007 the Royal College of Obstetricians and Gynaecologists also recommended against use of the drug to prevent miscarriage.
-Thrombophilias or defects in coagulation and bleeding were once thought to be a risk in miscarriage but have been subsequently questioned.
+Metformin treatment in pregnancy is not safe.
+In 2007, the Royal College of Obstetricians and Gynaecologists also recommended against the use of the drug to prevent miscarriage.
+Thrombophilias or defects in coagulation and bleeding were once thought to be a risk of miscarriage but have been subsequently questioned.
 Severe cases of hypothyroidism increase the risk of miscarriage.
 The effect of milder cases of hypothyroidism on miscarriage rates has not been established.
 A condition called luteal phase defect (LPD) is a failure of the uterine lining to be fully prepared for pregnancy.
-This can keep a fertilized egg from implanting or result in miscarriage.
+This can keep a fertilised egg from implanting or result in miscarriage.

-Mycoplasma genitalium infection is associated with increased risk of preterm birth and miscarriage.
+Mycoplasma genitalium infection is associated with an increased risk of preterm birth and miscarriage.

 Infections can increase the risk of a miscarriage: rubella (German measles), cytomegalovirus, bacterial vaginosis, HIV, chlamydia, gonorrhoea, syphilis, and malaria.